Make use of leftover ingredients from your St. Patrick’s Day feast to a make pot of this soul-warming Corned Beef and Cabbage Soup.

 The soup takes about 10 minutes of your time to get it started and then after a 30 minute simmer, you are ready to serve.

-If you’re looking for more leftover corned beef recipes, be sure to check out these Reuben Sliders, Corned Beef and Cabbage Turnovers, Low Carb Reuben Bake, Corned Beef Hash and Eggs, and Corned Beef Breakfast Sandwiches.
+If you’re looking for more leftover corned beef recipes, be sure to check out these Reuben Sliders, Corned Beef and Cabbage Turnovers, Low Carb Reuben Bake, Corned Beef Hash, and Corned Beef Breakfast Sandwiches.

 Corned Beef and Cabbage Soup